Graduate Rodman Allen, C/O ’21 and his mom

 Wilberforce University is sending its newest graduating classes home with a huge gift and peace of mind.

-At the end of Saturday’s commencement exercises, President Elfred Anthony Pinkard announced to the 2020 and 2021 new alumni that their debt and other debt owed to the university by students from 2020 and 2021 has been settled and carries a zero balance.
+At the end of Saturday’s commencement exercises, President Elfred Anthony Pinkard announced to the 2020 and 2021 new alumni that their debt and other debt owed directly to the university by students from 2020 and 2021 has been settled and carries a zero balance.

 The university’s debt erasing dollars are resourced from various scholarships and other institutional funding to help students from last year’s spring and fall semesters and spring 2021 with their higher education finances.